raspberrypilearning/Funny-Face-Follower/en/step_2.md

 --- /task ---

-Now that we have added the extensions we need to Scratch, you should see two new menus on the left of your screen.
+Now that you have added the extensions that you need to in Scratch, you should see two new menus on the left-hand side of your screen.
 You may have used Video Sensing before, but the Facial Recognition blocks may be new to you.

-These new blocks have been created to access an already existing Machine Learning model that exists on the cloud and has been trained to recognise human faces.
-We’re simply using these blocks to tell Scratch to check with the online model to see where the face appears on your stage.
+These new blocks have been created to access an already existing machine learning model that exists on the cloud and has been trained to recognise human faces.
+We’re simply using these blocks to tell Scratch to check with the online model to see where the face appears on your Stage.

 Let’s see if they work!

 --- task ---
-Begin by adding a `When Green Flag Clicked`{:class="block3events"} to start our project.
+First, add a `When green flag clicked`{:class="block3events"} to start our project.
 ```blocks3
 when green flag clicked
 ```